 In 1986, Lang was inducted into the Big Band and Jazz Hall of Fame.

 It can be said that Eddie Lang was the first ‘Jazz Guitar Star’ and the single most important jazz guitarist in the world until the rise of Django Reinhardt in 1934 and Charlie Christian in 1939.
 Before Lang, the banjo was the stringed instrument of Jazz.
-His prominence on the guitar and exposure by movie, radio and recording was a strong influence on many banjo players of the age to switch to guitar.
-After all: He was the epitome of ‘cool’ at the time: he made the guitar seem to be the natural jazz instrument of the age.
+His prominence on the guitar and exposure by movies, radio and recording was a strong influence on many banjo players of the age to switch to guitar.
+After all, he was the epitome of ‘cool’ at the time — he made the guitar seem to be the natural jazz instrument of the age.